 She has spoken at various international fora and at many universities both in the United States and abroad on transnational crime, terrorism, human trafficking, illicit trade and corruption.
 She testifies before Congress on many aspects of transnational crime and its relationship to terrorism.
 Additionally, she often appears on television and radio, including appearances on CNN, NPR’s Marketplace and Takeaway, PBS, A&E, the History Channel, C-span, Tavis Smiley, Kojo Nnamdi and 60 Minutes as well as in the European media such as BBC, Der Spiegel, Die Zeit, Die Welt.

-Project Assistant Professor/Researcher, Institute of Future Initiatives, University of Tokyo
+Assistant Professor, Institute of Future Initiatives, University of Tokyo

 Assistant Professor, University of Prishtina, “Hasan Prishtina”